"

 Use this template to phrase significant results:

-A Chi-Square Goodness-of-Fit Test indicated that the sample’s [variable] significantly differed (χ²([degrees of freedom]) = [chi-square statistic], p < [approximate p-value]) from the expected population proportions of [expected proportion].
+• A Chi-Square Goodness-of-Fit Test indicated that the sample’s [variable] significantly differed (χ²([degrees of freedom]) = [chi-square statistic], p < [approximate p-value]) from the expected population proportions of [expected proportion].

 Use this template to phrase non-significant results:

-A Chi-Square Goodness-of-Fit Test indicated that the sample’s [variable] did not significantly differ (χ²([degrees of freedom]) = [chi-square statistic], p = [p-value]) from the expected population proportions of [expected proportion].
+• A Chi-Square Goodness-of-Fit Test indicated that the sample’s [variable] did not significantly differ (χ²([degrees of freedom]) = [chi-square statistic], p = [p-value]) from the expected population proportions of [expected proportion].

 TIP: Replace the content inside the brackets with your variables and results, then remove the brackets.

-16.8 Test of Independence
+18.9 Test of Association

 Assumptions

-The Test of Independence relies on several key assumptions to ensure valid results.
+The Test of Association relies on several key assumptions to ensure valid results.
 First, it assumes that the observations are independent, meaning that each individual or case contributes to only one cell in the contingency table.
 Second, the variables must be categorical, with mutually exclusive groups.
 Third, the expected frequency in each cell of the table should generally be 5 or more.

-How To: Test of Independence
+How To: Test of Association

-Move one nominal variable into the Row box and another into the Column box.
+1. Move one nominal variable into the Row box and another into the Column box.

-Under the Statistics drop-down, select Phi and Cramer’s V.
+2. Under the Statistics drop-down, select Phi and Cramer’s V.

-- Under Cells drop-down, select Observed counts and Expected Counts
+3. Under Cells drop-down, select Observed counts and Expected Counts

-- Optional: Under Percentages, select: Row or Column.
+4. Optional: Under Percentages, select: Row or Column.

-- Under Plots drop-down, select, Bar Plot
+6. Under Plots drop-down, select Bar Plot

 NOTE: The Test of Independence is powerful and complex test with many options that are beyond the scope of this book.

-Phrasing Results: Test of Independence
+Phrasing Results: Test of Association

 Use this template to phrase significant results:

-The results indicated a statistically significant, [strength] association (χ²([degrees of freedom]) = [chi-square statistic], p < [approximate p-value], V = [Cramer’s V statistic]) between the two variables.
+• The results indicated a statistically significant, [strength] association (χ²([degrees of freedom]) = [chi-square statistic], p < [approximate p-value], V = [Cramer’s V statistic]) between the two variables.

 Use this template to phrase non-significant results:

-The results indicated there is no significant association (χ²([degrees of freedom]) = [chi-square statistic], p = p-value]) between the two variables.
+• The results indicated there is no significant association (χ²([degrees of freedom]) = [chi-square statistic], p = p-value]) between the two variables.

 TIP: Replace the content inside the brackets with your variables and results, then remove the brackets.

-Chapter 16 Summary and Key Takeaways
+Chapter 18 Summary and Key Takeaways

 Four common statistical tests help examine associations between variables.
 Correlation tests measure the strength and direction of the association between continuous variables.
 The Binomial Test evaluates whether the frequency of two outcomes in a categorical variable differs from a specified proportion.
-The Goodness-of-Fit Test compares observed category frequencies to an expected distribution, and the Test of Independence assesses whether two categorical variables are statistically associated or independent.
+The Goodness-of-Fit Test compares observed category frequencies to an expected distribution, and the Test of Association assesses whether two categorical variables are statistically associated or independent.
 These tests are descriptive and exploratory tools that help identify meaningful patterns in data.
 However, statistical association does not imply causality.
 Understanding the assumptions and appropriate applications of each test allows researchers to draw accurate, evidence-based conclusions.
 All four tests can be easily conducted using Jamovi’s user-friendly interface, making it an accessible tool for exploring associations in both continuous and categorical data.

-- Correlation quantifies the strength and direction of the association between continuous variables but does not imply causality.
+• Correlation quantifies the strength and direction of the association between continuous variables but does not imply causality.

-- The Binomial Test evaluates whether observed binary outcomes differ significantly from a specified proportion.
+• The Binomial Test evaluates whether observed binary outcomes differ significantly from a specified proportion.

-- The Goodness-of-Fit Test compares observed and expected frequencies to assess how well the data fit a hypothesized distribution.
+• The Goodness-of-Fit Test compares observed and expected frequencies to assess how well the data fit a hypothesized distribution.

-- Association refers to a statistical connection between variables, while a relationship may suggest a broader conceptual or theoretical link.
+• Association refers to a statistical connection between variables, while a relationship may suggest a broader conceptual or theoretical link.